niwantha33/Password-Generator/README.md

 ## Debugger

-- I learned the debugger statement to inspect the variables in my source code.
-That helped me to find the issues in my code.
+- I learned the "debugger statement" which helps to inspect the variables in my source code and helped me to find the issues in my code.

 ```JavaScript
   debugger;
 ```